-Explore this fascinating short history of ice cream, and you will discover how ice cream evolved from ancient times and how it has become part of our everyday culture.
+Explore this fascinating overview of ice cream history, and you will discover how ice cream evolved from ancient times and how it has become part of our everyday culture.

 © 2004 by Don Bell